HazardFY/Contrastive-Neuron-Pruning-for-Backdoor-Defense/README.md

 The data poisoning part (the folder `./core`) in our paper is based on [BackdoorBox](https://github.com/THUYimingLi/BackdoorBox/blob/main/).
 You can follow the instructions in BackdoorBox to generate backdoored models.

 This demo uses the BadNet backdoor attack on CIFAR-10 as an example.
-You can find the pre-trained backdoored model in `./poisoned_model/poisoned_cifar10_badnet/ckpt_epoch_200_BA0.9071_ASR1.0.pth`.
+You can find the pre-trained backdoored model in [google drive](https://drive.google.com/drive/folders/1Lx7qjfoPglWhE3PNUGE1ziH80CS6WaJ3?usp=sharing) `./poisoned_model/poisoned_cifar10_badnet/ckpt_epoch_200_BA0.9071_ASR1.0.pth`.

 ## Optimize Mask Value with CNP